-- ARISE IHSS workers will offer clients an average of four hours per week of culturally responsive support focused on the needs of individuals living with complex behavioral health challenges that will allow an individual to continue living as independently as possible, including, but not limited to: - Home maintenance organize and declutter belongings; wash, dry, fold, and put away laundry - Cleaning sweep and mop, clean sink, stovetop, oven, refrigerator, wipe counter, dust, empty trash - Shopping grocery shopping and other shopping and errands - Cooking prepare and clean up after meals - Clients will be able to continue receiving in-home support services indefinitely.
+- ARISE in-home support workers will offer clients an average of four hours per week of culturally responsive support focused on the needs of individuals living with complex behavioral health challenges that will allow an individual to continue living as independently as possible, including, but not limited to: - Home maintenance organize and declutter belongings; wash, dry, fold, and put away laundry - Cleaning sweep and mop, clean sink, stovetop, oven, refrigerator, wipe counter, dust, empty trash - Shopping grocery shopping and other shopping and errands - Cooking prepare and clean up after meals - Clients will be able to continue receiving in-home support services indefinitely.
 Services may discontinue if a client desires to stop services, or if a client's capacity to manage their own environment improves (e.g., due to their recovery process or a reduction in medication side-effects) - Peer staff will provide support to clients on a regular or as-needed basis beginning with initial identification of potential clients.
 They will work with clients through regular contact to determine the client satisfaction, and to provide feedback, as needed, to both ARISE staff and Case Managers. - All ARISE participants will continue to receive case management and occupational therapy through their existing service plans.
-Occupational therapy will include developing strategies for communicating with the IHSS worker, regular check-ins about the client-worker relationship, and mediation/problem-solving if challenges arise in the relationship.
+Currently, MHA employs occupational therapists to visit clients in their homes, and assess and support their needs in terms of physical accommodations and daily living skills; INN funding will be used to conduct a deeper assessment of clients' ability to maintain their home, with a focus on identifying cognitive and executive functioning challenges, and assessing the extent to which clients are improving their skills to manage their home environment.
+Occupational therapy will also include developing strategies for communicating with the ARISE in-home support worker, regular check-ins about the client-worker relationship, and mediation/problem-solving if challenges arise in the relationship.